onnela-lab/Beiwe-Analysis/README.md

   ...
 ```

-survey preprocessing:
-in this preprocessing, we call each patient name by loop and read survey data from “specific survey filepath”.
-If there exists information in the survey file, we read the information by such order that: survey name, date, patient name, timestamp, etc. We store this information into several lists and that save then as RDS file.
+In survey preprocessing, we call each patient name by loop and read survey data from “specific survey filepath”.
+If data exists in the survey file, the data is read in this order: survey name, date, patient name, timestamp, etc. This information is stored in several lists and saved as RDS file.

 #### text_preprocessing